Writing Impactful Meta Titles And Meta Descriptions

-On search engines (like Google, Yahoo, and Bing), every listing has a title and description.
-Those titles and descriptions help searchers find the online information they’re looking for.
+Every listing has a title and description on search engines (like Google, Yahoo, and Bing).
+Those titles and descriptions help searchers find the online information they want.
 In other words, a webpage’s title and description are the first impressions a user gets about the content on your website.
 So, it stands to reason that optimizing your titles and descriptions helps drive more organic traffic to your site.
 But how do you do that?
-Well, all you have to do is start writing impactful meta titles and meta descriptions.
+All you have to do is write impactful meta titles and meta descriptions.
 Sounds easy enough, right?
 Well, let’s get started!

 First, The Basics Of Meta Titles And Descriptions

-As we stated just a moment ago, meta titles and meta descriptions are what search engines use to tell users what kinds of content to expect on your various webpages.
-When combined and optimized appropriately, they provide searchers with a great first impression of your business and help drive traffic to your site.
-However, when improperly utilized, they can spell disaster for otherwise well-optimized web content.
+As we stated just a moment ago, meta titles and meta descriptions are what search engines use to tell users what content to expect on your various web pages.
+Combined and optimized appropriately, they give searchers a great first impression of your business and help drive traffic to your site.
+But unfortunately, they can spell disaster for otherwise well-optimized web content when improperly utilized.
 For example, take a look at this result for “plumbing company” from Google:

-For contrast’s sake, here’s an example of a poorly optimized meta title and description from the same search:
+For contrast’s sake, here’s an example of a poorly optimized meta title and description from the exact search:

 How To Write Impactful Meta Titles

-Writing robust, engaging, and impactful meta titles is similar, yet very different to writing titles for other works.
-While it’s definitely essential to engage the searcher with a hook, the meta title isn’t always the place for that (unless it’s for a blog post, but more on that later).
-Instead, make your meta titles short (between 50 and 7o characters long), sweet, and to the point.
-Also, make sure your titles include the most important keyword in your content.
-For example, let’s say you’re writing a title for your most recent county plumbing page, and you’ve optimized your content for the keyword “county plumbers.”
+Writing robust, engaging, and impactful meta titles is similar to yet very different from writing titles for other works.
+While engaging the searcher with a hook is essential, the meta title isn’t always the place for that (unless it’s for a blog post, but more on that later).
+So instead, make your meta titles short (between 50 and 7o characters long), sweet, and to the point.
+Also, ensure your titles include the essential keyword in your content.
+For example, let’s say you’re writing a title for your most recent county plumbing page and optimizing your content for the keyword “county plumbers.”
 For a page like that, a good meta title would look like this:

 County Plumbers | Professional County Plumbing Services

 The above title starts with the primary keyword and then repeats the keyword in a different form after the pipe.
-The purpose of a title like this is to draw a searcher straight to the page.
-A title for a service or landing page doesn’t provide the search user with any additional information.
-That’s what the description is for (but more on that in a bit).
+A title like this aims to draw a searcher straight to the page.
+A service or landing page title doesn’t provide the search user with any additional information.
+That’s what the description is for (but more on that).

 Writing Meta Titles For Blog Posts And Casual Content

-However, if you’re writing a meta title for a more casual, blog-style piece of content, then you can get a little more creative with your titles.
+However, if you’re writing a meta title for more casual, blog-style content, you can get a little more creative with your tags.
 For example, we optimized this post for the long-tail keyword “writing meta titles and meta descriptions,” and our title looks like this:

 Writing Impactful Meta Titles And Meta Descriptions – SEO Essentials

 Do you see how the above title is on the longer side and doesn’t focus primarily on keyword optimization?
-That’s because it’s a title for a blog post, and we wrote it with the intention of pulling curious readers in.
-After all, blog posts aren’t, necessarily, used to funnel users towards sales.
-Often, blogs work better when written as user-friendly, engaging pieces of content.
-They’re supposed to keep readers entertained while providing them with the information they need.
+That’s because it’s a title for a blog post, and we wrote it intending to pull curious readers in.
+After all, blog posts aren’t necessarily, used to funnel users toward sales.
+Blogs often work better when written as user-friendly, engaging content.
+They’re supposed to keep readers entertained while providing the necessary information.
 So, their titles should reflect that more-casual mentality and styling.

 How To Write Impactful Meta Descriptions

-Before we talk about how to write an impactful meta description, we should first get some of the technical details out of the way.
-Meta descriptions appear below the title and provide a brief description of the piece of content they’re attached to.
-They also must be between 140 and 165 characters long.
-Otherwise, search engines may truncate your description, which doesn’t help funnel search users to your site.
+Before we talk about writing an impactful meta description, we should get some technical details out of the way.
+Meta descriptions appear below the title and briefly describe the content they’re attached to.
+They also must be between 140 and 165 characters extended.
+Otherwise, search engines may truncate your report, which doesn’t help funnel search users to your site.

-Okay, with the technical stuff out of the way, let’s get into how to write impactful meta descriptions for your pages and posts.
+Okay, with the technical stuff out of the way, let’s write impactful meta descriptions for your pages and posts.

 Writing Meta Descriptions For Service And Landing Pages

 As with meta titles, your strategy for writing impactful meta descriptions varies depending on the type of content you’re writing them for.
-If you’re writing a description for a sales-funnel or service page, then you need to make sure it’s well optimized for SEO while providing a brief description of the content they’ll find on the page.
-It’s also good to brag a little here and to make sure you add a strong call to action (like a contact prompt and phone number).
+For example, if you’re writing a report for a sales funnel or service page, you must ensure it’s well-optimized for SEO while briefly describing the content they’ll find on the page.
+It’s also good to brag a little here and to make sure you add a solid call to action (like a contact prompt and phone number).
 Here’s an example of a well-written meta description for the fictional “County Plumbing” page we wrote a title for above:

 County plumbing services from the plumbers at *Company Name* are always fast, reliable and affordable.
 Contact *Company Name* at 555-555-5555 to learn more today!